peterwittek/peterwittek.com/content/ground-state-of-spinless-fermions-with-dmrg.md

 Category: Python
 Tags: Python
 Slug: ground-state-of-spinless-fermions-with-dmrg
+Summary: Calculating the ground state of spinless fermions on an open two-dimensional lattice with density matrix renormalization group using ALPS.

 We want to find the ground state energy of a free spinless fermionic system, described by the following Hamiltonian ([Corboz et al.,